Consultations and campaigns

 The ‘Carers’ Parliament’ is open to any carer registered with Action for Carers to attend.
 Usually the meeting looks at a certain theme, allowing us to consult, and develop the service in a way that carers feel is important and relevant to caring today.
 Each parliament has prepared activities, often a speaker, and a chance for feedback and questions and answers.

-To see all the current Action for Carers ‘Giving Carers a Voice’ consultations, click the button below.
+To see all the current Action for Carers ‘Giving Carers a Voice’ consultations, click below.

 Consulting young people